- NDIS (National Disability Insurance Scheme)

 - assistance to you in coordinating the services you are using, such as clinical mental health services, alcohol and drug services, or homelessness, or housing support agencies.

-Prahran Mission acknowledges and values the important role that family members and carers play in many people’s journey to recovery, and aims to ensure that families and carers are well supported and informed in that role.
+Uniting Prahran acknowledges and values the important role that family members and carers play in many people’s journey to recovery, and aims to ensure that families and carers are well supported and informed in that role.
 We do not share your private information with your family members and/or carers without first receiving your consent to do so.

 Aged Care Services